-55. recommendations on good governance at hand during its actions and decisions applicable to the company.
-These are contained in this Good Governance Code.
-Compliant [X] Explain [ ] 86.
-The board of directors should evaluate and adopt an action plan in full once a year, if applicable, that corrects the weaknesses detected, in relation to: le, that a) The quality and e efficiency of the opera tional aspec ts of the board of c lirectors. b) The operational aspects and compositi on of its com mittees. c) The diversity in the composition and responsibilities of the Board of Directors. d) The performance e of the Chairman of th ne Board of C Pirectors and the ch nief executive of the e company. e) e and contribution of e board committees. ach board c lirector, paying spe ecial attention to the ose responsible The various committees are evaluated on the basis of the report that they present to the board of directors, and for the latter, on the report presented to the appointments committee. of directors, Every three years, the board of directors shall be assisted by an external advisor to perform the evaluation, the independence of whom shall be verified by the appointments committee. os maintained by the c nust be indicated in the any or any The process and the areas evaluated must be described in the annual corporate governance report. e report.
-Compliant [X] Partially compliant [ ] Explain [ ] 37. ntive committee, there endent; and its secreto Compliant [X] Partially compliant [ ] Explain [ ] Not applicable [ ] 88.
+35. The secretary of the Board of Directors should in particular ensure that Board of Directors has the recommendations on good governance at hand during its actions and decisions applicable to the company.
+These are contained in this Good Governance Code. any.
+Compliant [X] Explain [] 36.
+The board of directors should evaluate and adopt an action plan in full once a year, if applicable, that corrects the weaknesses detected, in relation to: a) The quality and e efficiency of the e opera tional aspec ts of the bo ard of dire ectors. b) The operational aspects and co ompositi on of its com mittees. c) The diversity in th e composition and res ponsibilities o of the Board d of Directo ors. d) The performance e of the Chairm nan of th ne Board of D irectors an d the chie f executive of the e compar ny. e) The performance and contribution of each board director, paying special attention to those responsible for the different board committees. nsible rarious committees for the latter, on th • ent to the board o of director rs, three years, the boendence of whor to perform the e valuation , the ousiness relationship pany in its Group n any or any У The e process and the areas evaluate ed must be describe d in the an nual corpo rate governance e report.
+Compliant [X] Partially cor mpliant [] Explain [] 37. n there is an execu m should be indep of Compliant [X] Partially com pliant [] Explain [] Not applicable [] 88.
 The board of directors should be kept fully informed of the matters discussed and resolutions adopted by the executive committee.
 To this end, all members of the board of directors should receive a copy of the executive committee's minutes.
-Compliant [X] Partially compliant [ ] Explain [ ] Not applicable [ ]
+Compliant [X] Partially comp pliant [] Explain [] Not applicable []

 39. Members of the audit committee, particularly its chairman, should be appointed with regard to their financial and non-financial knowledge and experience in accounting, auditing and risk management matters.
-Compliant [X] Partially compliant [ ] Explain [ ] 40.
-Under the supervision of the Audit Committee, there should be a unit that assumes the internal aud that ensures the proper performance of the information and internal control systems, and functions under the non-executive director of the Board or the Audit Committee.
-Compliant [X] Partially compliant [ ] Explain [ 1 41.
-The head of the unit handling the internal audit function should present an annual work program to the committee, for approval by this committee or the board, inform it directly of any incidents or scope limit arising during its implementation, the results and monitoring of its recommendations, and submit an acti report at the end of each year. tly of any incidents or scope limitations Compliant [X] Partially compliant [ ] Explain [ ] Not applicable [ ]
+Compliant [X] Partially compliant [] Explain [] 40.
+Under the supervision of the Audit Committee, there should be a unit that assumes the internal audit that ensures the proper performance of the information and internal control systems, and functionall under the non-executive director of the Board or the Audit Committee.
+Compliant [X] Partially compliant [] Explain [] 41.
+The head of the unit handling the internal audit function should present an annual work program to the committee, for approval by this committee or the board, inform it directly of any incidents or scope limit arising during its implementation, the results and monitoring of its recommendations, and submit an activity report at the end of each year.
+Compliant [X] Partially compliant [] Explain [] Not applicable []